What happens if there is no will?

 • State and territory laws determine the exact intestate estate distribution order.

-• Having a will in place allows you to control how your assets are allocated rather than leaving it to intestacy rules.
+• Where a will is in place, it generally allows a person to set out how their assets are allocated rather than the matter being determined by intestacy rules.

 Common situations